tasmota/docs/docs/FAQ.md

 ### Sensors do not show values
 Make sure your sensor is properly wired and the GPIOs assigned.
 Your vanilla `tasmota.bin` doesn't have complete sensor support.
 Make sure you've installed tasmota-sensors.bin that support the largest number of sensors.
 Some sensors require enabling in the code and compiling your own binary.
-See [Builds](Builds) for a comprehensive list of supported components.
+See [Firmware-Builds](Firmware-Builds) for a comprehensive list of supported components.

 ### Timers trigger at the wrong time
 Tasmota devices must have a their time of day set properly in order for **any** timers to work properly.
 Check the log in the web UI Console to see if the device's time is set correctly.
 There are two elements to setting the time: 1. obtaining the UTC time, and, 2. local Daylight Saving Time policies.